byterubpay/byterub-site/_posts/2018-09-15-logs-for-the-Community-meeting-held-on-2018-09-15.md

 **\<vp11>** the ultimate solution: not recommending anything. but then it's a disservice to the community because everyone has to look to solutions for themselves
 **\<ErCiccione>** yep, that sounds good.
 I think it's fundamental to give the community proofs of why that service and not that one
 **\<parasew>** ErCiccione you mean no recommended services and just a list? or nothing linked at all?
-**\<vp11>** e.g. on the daily thread on r/monero and r/monerosupport I wrote Kraken as a recommendation to a fiat gateway to monero
+**\<vp11>** e.g. on the daily thread on r/byterub and r/byterubsupport I wrote Kraken as a recommendation to a fiat gateway to byterub
 **\<vp11>** you could go and say that I'm somehow affiliated to Kraken
-**\<vp11>** but the fact is that they're one of the only old school exchanges that didn't get hacked and has monero fiat pairs
+**\<vp11>** but the fact is that they're one of the only old school exchanges that didn't get hacked and has byterub fiat pairs
 **\<vp11>** and they have some decent community feedback
 **\<vp11>** which is enough to get a recommendation
 **\<vp11>** if they somehow start becoming a bad service, the community will speak up and it will get removed
 **\<vp11>** not because it became scammy, but because it's isn't reliable enough to become a recommendation
 **\<ErCiccione>** parasew: no, i mean, i agree we should make a list, but with very good explanations of why we recommend that service and not another one.
 **\<xmrmatterbridge> \<scottrepreneur>** "these services are not scams, but you still need to do your own due dilly."
-**\<ErCiccione>** the only problem i see is that if one of the services we recommend goes rogue, who get scammed can say "the monero community suggested me to use thatr"
+**\<ErCiccione>** the only problem i see is that if one of the services we recommend goes rogue, who get scammed can say "the byterub community suggested me to use thatr"
 **\<needmoney90>** Sorry hey
 **\<vp11>** something like that. "these services received generally good community feedback, but you should always do your own due diligence and read their terms of service"
 **\<needmoney90>** OK so
 **\<needmoney90>** Here's the issue
-**\<vp11>** ErCiccione, yeah but you can't really avoid that. even MyMonero can go rogue if we just assume that.
+**\<vp11>** ErCiccione, yeah but you can't really avoid that. even MyByteRub can go rogue if we just assume that.
 **\<needmoney90>** What do they do that others don't that is a scam
 **\<needmoney90>** And are we subject to libel laws if we say it baselessly
-**\<ErCiccione>** vp11: IIRC mymonero don't hold private keys, even if they go rogue, the problem would be relative. endogenic correct me if i'm wrong
+**\<ErCiccione>** vp11: IIRC mybyterub don't hold private keys, even if they go rogue, the problem would be relative. endogenic correct me if i'm wrong
 **\<needmoney90>** They can do exactly what changelly can
 **\<needmoney90>** Anyone using the site at a given moment can get their funds snatched
 **\<ErCiccione>** yep, true that